rathordisha/rathordisha/README.md

 #### hello lovely people! 👋
+## A creative, enthusiastic personality.

-I am a Computer science student🌱 & currently learning Front-end web development.
+I am a Computer science student🌱 Interested in Web development and coding.